iCandyLabs/management/README.md

    section is done being copied over, and the paths represent the remote *absolute* paths.
 It's your responsibility to make sure they're executable.

+5. The `envs` section is strictly there to catch our typos.
+You can only create/destroy/etc servers in a valid environment.